Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_1/README.md

 2. Rename **app.js** to **server.js** and make the necessary change inside of `bin/www`.

-3. Install the `dotenv` module and
+3. Install the `dotenv` module by entering `npm i dotenv` into the CLI and

     ```js
     // server.js